A Guide To Eating Disorders And Treatment

 Online therapy for eating disorders

 During eating disorder recovery, therapy can be an essential tool.
 However, many clients may fear meeting with a therapist in person or find it inaccessible to their health needs.
-In these cases, digital platforms like BetterHelp can match clients with licensed therapists online, some of whom have years of experience working with eating disorders and related concerns.
+In these cases, digital platforms like BetterHelp can match clients with licensed therapists online, some of whom have years of experience working with eating disorders and other mental disorders, such as anxiety and obsessive-compulsive disorder (OCD).

 Research indicates that online therapy for eating disorders can be as effective as traditional, in-person counseling.
 A 2019 review, for instance, assessed 23 scientific papers and found that digital therapies for eating disorders, primarily intended for people with bulimia and binge-eating disorder, produced significant decreases in their symptoms, as well as reduced anxiety and depression.

 Through an online platform, clients can sign up for an appointment slot with their therapist at a time that works for them and choose between phone, video, or chat sessions.
-These flexible options may be preferable for someone looking for patience and distance while they start exploring their eating disorder symptoms.
+These flexible options may be preferable for someone looking for patience and distance while they start exploring their eating disorder symptoms and any related sensory characteristics.

 Takeaway